TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug/Properties/FallbackCharacter.rst

 fallbackCharacter
 =================

+.. confval:: fallbackCharacter

+   :type: string
-   :type: string   :Scope: Proc. / Display
+   :Scope: Proc. / Display

    Character that represents the separator of slug sections, that contain the :ref:`fieldSeparator <columns-slug-properties-generatorOptions>`.